 Real-World Examples

-In this section, we’ll examine two real-world examples of how Chisel can be used to overcome obstacles in red team engagements and penetration testing scenarios.
+This section will examine two real-world examples of how Chisel can overcome obstacles in red team engagements and penetration testing scenarios.

 Exfiltrating Data from a Restricted Network

-Imagine you have compromised a system within a restricted network, and you need to exfiltrate sensitive data.
-However, the network has strict egress filtering, blocking common exfiltration methods like DNS, ICMP, and direct TCP connections.
+Imagine you have compromised a system within a restricted network and need to exfiltrate sensitive data.
+However, the network has strict egress filtering, blocking standard exfiltration methods like DNS, ICMP, and direct TCP connections.

 In this scenario, you can use Chisel to tunnel your traffic over HTTP, which is usually allowed by firewalls.
 Start by setting up the Chisel server on your C2 server and enabling reverse tunneling: